robseb/rsyocto/doc/guides/7_customVersions.md

   ````
 <br>

-Files copied into these folders will automatically be written on the depending *rootfs* locations.
+**Files copied into these folders will automatically be written on the depending *rootfs* locations**.
 Files with the same name will always overwritten by the file of the board specific folder.
 These folders can also contain the *rootfs*-, Linux Device Tree, or *zImage*-file for the Linux distribution.
 These files must have the following syntax:

 |  **File name** | **Description**  | **Final partition location** | **Final Name inside the partition** |